 All behaviour support plans that include a restrictive practice should be lodged by the behaviour support practitioner via the NDIS Commission portal as soon as practicable after it has been developed.
-The behaviour support practitioner creates a draft BSP in the NDIS Commission portal and shares it with the implementing provider for authorisation.
+The behaviour support practitioner creates a draft BSP in the NDIS Commission portal and shares it with the implementing provider for authorisation of restrictive practices.